yongquan-qu/YONGQUAN-QU.github.io/index.md

 ## News

+- **(Jan.
+2026)** Our paper *Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling* was accepted to ICLR 2026.
+See you in Rio de Janeiro!

+- **(2026)** Our paper *Physically consistent global atmospheric data assimilation with machine learning in latent space* was published in *Science Advances*. [paper](https://doi.org/10.1126/sciadv.aea4248)

+- **(2026)** Our paper *LEX v1.6.0: a new large-eddy simulation model in JAX with GPU acceleration and automatic differentiation* was published in *Geoscientific Model Development*. [paper](https://doi.org/10.5194/gmd-19-1103-2026)

+- **(Oct.
+2025)** Our preprint on *Incorporating Multivariate Consistency in ML-Based Weather Forecasting with Latent-space Constraints* is available on [arXiv](https://arxiv.org/abs/2510.04006).

+- **(Aug.
+2025)** Our preprint *PnP-DA: Towards Principled Plug-and-Play Integration of Variational Data Assimilation and Generative Models* is available on [arXiv](https://arxiv.org/abs/2508.00325).

+- **(Dec.
+2024)** Our paper *ChaosBench: A Multi-Channel, Physics-Based Benchmark for Subseasonal-to-Seasonal Climate Prediction* appeared in NeurIPS 2024.

 - **(Jul.
-2024)** I will be joining [Pasteur Labs](https://pasteurlabs.ai) as a Simulation Intelligence Intern conducting research and development in Scientific Machine Learning!
+2024)** I joined [Pasteur Labs](https://pasteurlabs.ai) as a Simulation Intelligence Intern, working on research and development in scientific machine learning.

 - **(Apr.
-2024)** Our paper on *Deep Generative Data Assimilation in Multimodal Setting* is accepted at CVPR 2024 Workshop EarthVision 2024.
+2024)** Our paper *Deep Generative Data Assimilation in Multimodal Setting* was accepted at the CVPR 2024 EarthVision Workshop and received the Best Student Paper Award.

 - **(Mar.
-2024)** Our proposed ICML 2024 workshop [Machine Learning for Earth System Modeling: Accelerating Pathways to Impact](https://leap-stc.github.io/ml4esm-workshop/) has been accepted to be held at the conference.
+2024)** Our proposed ICML 2024 workshop [Machine Learning for Earth System Modeling: Accelerating Pathways to Impact](https://leap-stc.github.io/ml4esm-workshop/) was accepted.

 - **(Mar.
-2024)** Our paper on *Joint Parameter and Parameterization Inference with Uncertainty Quantification through Differentiable Programming* is accepted at ICLR 2024 Workshop on AI4DifferentialEquations in Science.
+2024)** Our paper *Joint Parameter and Parameterization Inference with Uncertainty Quantification through Differentiable Programming* was accepted at the ICLR 2024 Workshop on AI4DifferentialEquations in Science.

-- **(Feb.
-2024)** I will be co-mentoring 2024 [LEAP Summer REU Program](https://leap.columbia.edu/education/2024-leap-summer-reu-program-info/) (for undergraduate students) and [Summer Momentum Fellowship program](https://leap.columbia.edu/education/2024-leap-momfell-info/) (for Ph.D. students) at Columbia.
-Apply by March 10 and join us for cool climate data science research!

-- **(Feb.
-2024)** ChaosBench -- our benchmark dataset for S2S prediction --  is available now.
-Please check our [Homepage](https://leap-stc.github.io/ChaosBench), [Preprint](https://arxiv.org/abs/2402.00712) and [HuggingFace](https://huggingface.co/datasets/LEAP/ChaosBench)!